brunohensel/brunohensel.dev/content/posts/creating-anvil-like-annotation-for-hilt.md

 }
 ```

-This was more a summary of my own experimentation trying to use KSP, the working project can be found in this [repository](https://github.com/brunohensel/Hilt-Annotation).
+This was more a summary of my own experimentation trying to use KSP.
+It's not a production code.
+The working project can be found in this [repository](https://github.com/brunohensel/Hilt-Annotation).